 Behavioral Inhibition and Its Importance

-According to Dr. Barkley, one of the central aspects of executive functioning is behavioral inhibition.4Diamond, A. (2013).
-Executive functions.
-Annual review of psychology.
-This is the ability to stop, think, and then act.
+According to Dr. Barkley, one of the central aspects of executive functioning is behavioral inhibition.4Behavioral inhibition, sustained attention, and executive functions: constructing a unifying theory of ADHD This is the ability to stop, think, and then act.
 It's a skill that's particularly essential for kids with ADHD, as it can be quite challenging for them.

 This means we might not want to give a 15-year-old ADHD teen the same responsibilities as their peers, as according to the ADHD mental age chart, their executive age is 10.5.